Need an EPC in Slough?

 More Info

-The most typical reason for needing an EPC is for anyone who is selling or renting a property.
+The most typical reason for requiring an EPC is for anyone who is selling or renting a property.
 This is because, legally, you must give the incoming occupant a valid EPC.
-These are among the other reasons you could be required to provide an EPC.
+These are among the other reasons you may be asked to provide an EPC.

 • For a remortgage